flint-bot/flint/README.md

 var flint = new Flint(config);
 ```
-* `hookUrl` : The callback URL sent when setting up a webhook
+* `baseUrl` : The callback URL sent when setting up a webhook
 * `localPort` : The localport that Flint listens on for callback hooks
 * `sparkEmail` : The email address of the bot account
 * `sparkToken` : The Cisco Spark auth token